YOZZOPANOZZO/Threadpool-and-files/README.md

 ● CPU-intensive: compression requires a lot of computation

-Optional: recursively compress Files in all subdirectories
+● recursively compress Files in all subdirectories